-The Five Rathas, also called the Pancha Rathas in local speak, is a shining example of monolith Indian stone-cut architecture that dates back to the late part of the seventh century.
-Like the Shore Temple, the Pancha Rathas is also a World Heritage site.
+The Five Rathas, also called the Pancha Rathas in the local tongue, is a shining example of monolith Indian stone-cut architecture that dates back to the late part of the seventh century.
+Like the Shore Temple, the Pancha Rathas is also a World Heritage Site.

 The five monolithic shrines that comprise this structure are named after the five Pandavas and Draupadi.
-It is a greatly recognized symbol of the diversity of Dravidian architecture and remains an extremely popular tourist attraction.
+It is a greatly recognised symbol of diversity of Dravidian architecture and remains an extremely popular tourist attraction.